 - From the Trigger Logs

-If you are satisfied after manually sending a few instances of the Trigger that you wish to automate it, then change the Trigger Status to Automatic .
+If you are satisfied after manually sending a few instances of the Trigger and you wish to automate it, then change the Trigger Status to Automatic .

 There is a current known bug impacting users of Microsoft Outlook, where events occurring in time zones outside of Europe/London may not take daylight savings time into account.